-The staff of Hampton Elementary School diligently and gently teaches children a variety of expected behaviors, routines and skills.
-It is what we call the "Skills Streaming Philosophy" to teaching expected behaviours.
-We firmly believe that students who do not master these behaviors and routines may need extra practice to meet the expectations of school discipline.
-These behaviors and routines are expected to be mastered by all students before the end of September.
-The staff asks for your support if your child may need to have extra practice in any of the school discipline expectations.
-The following are just a few of the routines and behaviors that teachers will be reinforcing for the month of September; saying please and thank you; removal of hats in the building; movement in hallways; morning announcement routine; fire drill exit; how to speak to an adult, and many more.
-Skills will be mentioned in the monthly newsletters.
+Through our S.O.A.R.
+Expectation Matrix as well as our HAWKS' Honour Code, the staff of Hampton Elementary School diligently and gently teach children a variety of expected behaviours, routines, and skills.
+It is also possible that students who do not master these behaviours and routines may need extra practice to meet our school expectations.
+These behaviours and routines are expected to be mastered by all students before the end of September.
+The staff asks for your support if your child may need to have extra practice in any of the school expectations.

-Behaviour Expectations- Code of Conduct
+HAWKS' Honour Code - Code of Conduct